 Maximum number of working hours during each adjustment period and per year

-The provision concerning the absolute ceiling for the total number of working hours constitutes mandatory law.
+The provision on the absolute maximum number of working hours is mandatory in nature, so the maximum number of working hours cannot be agreed otherwise under any agreement.
 Working hours are calculated per employee and across adjustment periods the length of which must be determined in advance.

 Pursuant to the Working Hours Act, the rule of thumb is that employees’ total working hours, including any overtime, must not exceed an average of 48 hours per week over a four-month period.
 Each of these four-month adjustment periods are treated as separate entities.